kopyl/instagram-downloader/README.md

 <video src="https://github.com/user-attachments/assets/178eb1e9-f142-4d5a-b5ee-62d3fc1d56cc" width="300" controls></video>

 ### Plans:
-- [ ] Add support for downloading stories
+- [x] Add support for downloading stories
-- [ ] More convenient UI for a media preview
+- [x] More convenient UI for a media preview
+- [ ] Save selected frame from video as a picture

 How to: